stan-dev/stan-mode/README.md

   - [imenu](http://www.emacswiki.org/emacs/ImenuMode) support for blocks, variables, and user-defined functions.

 - `flycheck-stan`: Adds Stan support for [https://github.com/flycheck/flycheck](flycheck).
 Flycheck is an on-the-fly syntax checker.
 - `stan-snippets`: Adds Stan support for [yasnippet](https://github.com/capitaomorte/yasnippet).
-Yasnippet is a teplate system for Emacs.
+Yasnippet is a template system for Emacs.
 Snippets are defined for blocks, control structures, and *all* the built-in functions and distributions.
 - `ac-stan`: Add Stan support for [autocomplete-mode](http://cx4a.org/software/auto-complete/).

 ## Installing